Motorcycle Insurance Minimum Requirements in Wisconsin

 Here's a summary of some pertinent vehicle definitions:

-- Type 1 Motorcycle―A motor vehicle that has a power source as an integral part of the vehicle, can travel over 30 MPH, has 2 wheels in tandem, and is built for one rider.
+- Type 1 Motorcycle―A motor vehicle that has a power source as an integral part of the vehicle, can travel over 30 MPH, and is built for one rider.

 - Type 2 Motorcycle―A motor vehicle designed to have at least 3 wheels, such as a golf cart.

 - Motorbike ―A bicycle with a power unit added that can't reach speeds of 30 MPH.